audunarn/ANYtimeseries/README.md

 # ANYtimeSeries

 ANYtimeSeries provides a QT-based interface for exploring and editing time-series data.

 The application integrates with the bundled anyqats package and supports various file formats for loading and visualising time-series information.

+For a more comprehensive guide, including workflow examples and screenshots, see the [documentation](docs/README.md).

 Some of the features of ANYtimes
 - loading of multiple files